Ask Slashdot: Why Are There No Huge Leaps Forward In CPU/GPU Power?

 Re: (Score:2)

-Intel just got faster (Score:4, Informative)
+Intel just got faster (Score:5, Informative)

 The sole reason Kaby lakes got hot and clocked in so fast is because of AMD just around the corner and it worked to beat Ryzen.
 I expect the CPU race to heat back up again as physics has not killed innovation yet.